Visitor looking at artworks on the wall at Tate Modern, London

 Collaborations and funders

 We've worked with the Wellcome Trust, the V&A museum and others to curate exhibitions using their large collections.
-We've also supervised of completed AHRC collaborative doctoral awards with Hampton Court Palace.
+We're supervising Collaborative Doctoral Partnerships with the Science Museum and Portsmouth City Museum and Art Gallery and previously with Hampton Court Palace.

 The Wellcome Collection’s exhibition ‘Brains: The Mind as Matter’, was directly informed by our research and the curatorial practice of guest curator, Dr. Marius Kwint.
 Marcus also co-curated the acclaimed Biennale collateral event ‘Frontiers Re-Imagined: Art that Connects Us’.

-Professor Sugg Ryan is series consultant and onscreen expert to the BBC Two documentary series, ‘A House Through Time’ (Twenty Twenty Television).
-She was also consultant to Signify for a campaign on the EU halogen bulb ban, based on her report on 50 obsolete objects in the home.
+Professor Deborah Sugg Ryan is series consultant and onscreen expert to the BBC Two documentary series, ‘A House Through Time’ (Twenty Twenty Television).

-Recent funders for our work include the British Academy, Paul Mellon Centre and the Henry Moore Foundation.
+Recent funders for our work include the AHRC, British Academy, Paul Mellon Centre, Ruskin University, the Film Hub SouthEast and the Henry Moore Foundation.
+We've also been involved with EU funded projects.

 Read more